-In practice one iterates x{jt} in the exact Poisson form above until those sums coincide (e.g. see the R code of Pescott [10]).
+In practice one can iterate x{jt} in the exact Poisson form above until those sums coincide (e.g. see the R code of Pescott [14]), although analytical solutions are also possible (J.M.
+Yearsley, pers. comm.)
 The difference between the (summed) observed presences y{ijt} and the model's baseline expectation after standardising time-independent neighbourhood effort α_i and adjusting for site/time specific effort s{it} is therefore captured by the time factor x{jt} .
 Frescalo can thus deliver detection-corrected trends from unstructured data when its core assumptions are met.

-83 4.
+99 4.
 Bridging the gap

-4.1.
+100 4.1.
 Static occupancy and detection

-We can compare the static (i.e. single season) single-species occupancydetection model probability of at least one detection in v visits with the Poisson-process discovery rate (conditional on the all-time frequency curve) used in Frescalo
+We can compare the static (i.e. single season) single-species occupancydetection model probability of at least one detection in v visits with the Poisson-process discovery rate (conditional on species' presence in the all-time frequency curve) used in Frescalo